 The EMLE learning outcomes shall be relevant for the labour market.
-Although the EMLE is a scientific Master, the Partners shall make sure that graduates' ability to apply and assess legal rules from different jurisdictions with a view to the economic implications, to identify the legal arrangements necessary to support economic and financial transactions, and to evaluate the economic efficiency of alternative legal solutions, is valuable both inside and outside the academia.
-To this purpose, the Partners shall cooperate within the Consortium to maintain and enhance interaction of the Programme and of its students/graduates with the professional world, most prominently through the EMLE Associated Members and the EMLE Alumni.
+Although the EMLE is a scientific Master, the Partners shall make sure that the graduates' ability to apply and assess legal rules from different jurisdictions with a view to the economic implications, to identify the legal arrangements necessary to support economic and financial transactions, and to evaluate the economic efficiency of alternative legal solutions, is valuable both inside and outside academia.
+To this purpose, the Partners shall cooperate within the Consortium to maintain and enhance interaction of the Programme and of its students/graduates with the professional world, most prominently through the EMLE Associated Members (AMs) and the EMLE Alumni.
+In preparation for employment, students will be offered career-workshops and networking opportunities throughout the academic year.
+This might be delivered by online or in-person courses, by providing guest lectures by external members of the world of work, by company visits and especially during the EMLE Midtern Meeting (MTM).